IgorSuvorov/IgorSuvorov/README.md

 #### About me:

-* Backend Java software engineer from the US
+* Java software engineer from the US
 * Currently pursue a bachelor's degree in computer science
 * My Java experience is 1 year